Introduction to Uber’s Audience Strategy

 • Simulate marketplace balance before scaling acquisition in any new geography.

-• Invest early in data infrastructure to monitor cohort level performance and churn.
+• Invest early in data infrastructure to monitor cohort-level performance and churn.

 • Continuously test incentives and creative for each audience, not just globally.